wagtail/Willow/docs/reference.rst

     (Pillow/Wand only)

-    If the image has an alpha channel, this will add a background colour using the alpha channel as a mask.
+    If the image has an alpha channel, this will add a background color using the alpha channel as a mask.
 The alpha channel will be removed from the resulting image.

-    The background colour must be specified as a tuple of three integers with values between 0 - 255.
+    The background color must be specified as a tuple of three integers with values between 0 - 255.

     This operation will convert the image to RGB format, but will not do